globallogicuki/qa-tech-test/README.md

 ## Running the application

+### Docker Version
+You will need to have [docker] installed and running to start the site.

+- Run `docker run -it --rm <IMAGE NAME TBC>` to start the app
+- Visit `localhost` in a browser

+OR

+- Clone this repository and switch to the `docker` directory
+- Run `./build.sh && ./run.sh`
+- Visit `localhost` in a browser

+### Local Version
 You will need to have [node] and [yarn] both installed on your machine to run the app.

+- Clone this repository and make sure you are in this directory (the one containing `README.md`!)
-From the terminal run `yarn && yarn start` to start the app
+- Run `yarn && yarn start` to start the app
+- Visit `localhost:3000` in a browser

 ## Challenge
 Once the app is started follow the instructions on the screen